louis993546/Metro-Compose/CONTRIBUTIONS.md

 ## Build

-- Open this project with ~Android Studio~ IntelliJ 2022.3
+- Open this project with the latest Android Studio Canary build
-- Run `git config core.hooksPath githooks` to make sure the githook is run before push
+- Run `git config core.hooksPath githooks` to make sure the githook is run before push.

 ### File Bugs